[H2] TL;DR

 The Timeline: Most women need Heavy Plus (540ml) protection for Weeks 1-2, transitioning to Heavy (435ml) for Weeks 3-4, and Moderate thereafter.

-Choose postpartum bladder leak pads based on absorbency that matches your recovery stage, materials gentle on healing skin, and dual functionality for both lochia and urine.
+Choose postpartum bladder leak pads based on absorbency that matches your recovery stage, materials that are gentle on healing skin, and dual functionality for both lochia and urine.
 Between 26-31% of women experience urinary incontinence 6 weeks to 12 months postpartum, with 85% of new mothers experiencing frequent leaks.
 Unlike period pads, incontinence pads rapidly wick moisture away from skin to prevent irritation during vulnerable healing.

 Why Postpartum Bladder Leaks Happen